SB-Bench: Stereotype Bias Benchmark for Large Multimodal Models

 Data Statistics

-Data statistics of our SB-Bench showing the nine diverse social bias categories, 60 sub-domains.
-Our dataset contains over 7.5K high-quality multiple-choice pairs in total.
+Data statistics of our SB-Bench showing the nine diverse social bias categories, 54 sub-domains.
+Our dataset contains over 14.5K high-quality image question pairs in total.

 Experimental results on SB-Bench